 - Chandelier Exit Long = n-bar Highest High – Multiplier x ATR(n)

 You can adjust the n settings but the risk is having too close a stop as well as stop too far away from market action.
 If your Chandelier Exit is too close and you can get taken out of the trade with normal market fluctuations.
 Too far a stop can result in giving back too much in the way of profits.

 As the price of the instrument makes higher highs and lows, you are in an uptrend and looking for buying signals.

-As the Apple stock continues to trend higher, the indicator tracks under price.
-On the right side of the chart, you can see the exit indicator turn red which signifies your trailing stop has been hit and price closed below.
+As the stock continues to trend higher, the indicator tracks under price.
+On the right side of the chart, you can see the final stop location before the big selloff happened.

 While some traders may exit at close, this runs the risk of a large move against you before you exit.

-As a market makes lower lows and lower highs, you would be considering short only trades.
+As a market makes lower lows and lower highs in this stock chart of PINS, you would be considering short only trades.

 While you can adjust the indicator settings, ensure you are comfortable with the loss of profits or being spiked out of the move.
 Frustrations for both can lead to traders doing things outside of their trading plans in order to make back what they feel there were cheated out of.
 Disciplined trading is the key.